1. Bronte Baths

 8. Mahon Pool

-Mahon Pool is surrounded by natural rock, rugged, beautiful and with very little human intervention.
-It is located on the north side of Maroubra Beach.
-It is most enjoyable to dive in when the water is high and the wind is strong.
+Mahon Pool is surrounded by beautiful, rugged natural rocks and has very little human intervention.
+It is located north of Maroubra Beach.
+The most enjoyable experience is submerging yourself in the water when it's high and the wind is strong.

 9. Wylies Baths